The Point Solution Trap

 The Build vs. Buy Debate

 Some enterprises attempt to build their own intelligence layer using internal data engineering teams.
-This can work, but it typically takes 18-24 months to build a basic version and requires ongoing investment in data engineering talent that’s expensive and in high demand.
+This can work, but it typically takes 18–24 months to build a basic version — and most IT departments significantly underestimate the data cleaning phase, which tends to consume around 80% of that timeline before anything useful is produced.

 The alternative is purpose-built workforce intelligence platforms that come pre-integrated with common HR systems and include domain-specific analytics models.
 The trade-off is less customization for faster time-to-value.